bertie-simmons/Spotify-DJ-web-client/README.md

 # Spotify Music Discovery

-This is a React web application that integrates with Spotify's Web API and Playback SDK to discover similar songs and manage playlists.
-Browse your music library, search for tracks, and find similar songs based on audio features.
+This is a single page frontend web application that integrates Spotify's Web API, Playback SDK and Reccobeats API to discover similar songs based of audio features like key and bpm.

 ## Important Notes